 A method of overnight sleep assessment, polysomnography measures cycles of rapid eye movement (REM) and non-REM sleep, air flow in and out of the lungs during breathing, blood oxygen levels, body position, brain waves, breathing effort and rate, electrical activity of the muscles, eye movement and heart rate.
 Barbosa’s polysomnogram showed she was waking up six to 10 times an hour, leading Dr. Castriotta to diagnose her with mild obstructive sleep apnea.

-“Jaclyn is among the 2 to 4 percent of the population with OSA,” Dr. Wilson says.
+“Jaclyn is among the 2% to 4% of the population with OSA,” Dr. Wilson says.
 “The disorder is diagnosed as mild, moderate or severe with symptoms that range from snoring to gasping for air or a cessation of breathing for several seconds.
 Mild apnea is defined as five to 15 episodes per hour.
 Moderate OSA is 15 to 30 episodes per hour.
 Some people with severe apnea have 30 or more episodes per hour of not breathing for as long as 10 seconds.
 This creates a systemic response linked to cardiovascular disease, hypertension, heart attack and stroke, all of which dramatically affect our quality of life and life expectancy.
 The impact of OSA on our society is enormous when you consider healthcare costs, work and home safety issues and traffic fatalities.”

 For mild to moderate obstructive sleep apnea, continuous positive airway pressure (CPAP) is considered the gold-standard treatment.
 CPAP uses a machine to deliver mild pressure to keep the airway open, reducing episodes of breath holding and increasing the level of oxygenation in the blood.
 “The problem with CPAP is that many people don’t tolerate it well, and therefore they don’t use it,” Dr. Wilson says.